Nintendo data leak: Commentary

 Video game journalists noted the magnitude of the leaks and labeled them significant and unprecedented.
 Journalist Alex Donaldson described the leak as "of biblical, rarely heard of proportions", while Lucas White of Siliconera wrote that the leak "could be one of the biggest leaks in the medium's history."

 Because the source code of various Nintendo consoles was leaked, journalists have noted the various after-effects the leak might have.
 Gach wrote that the leaked information "would be of great interest to emulation enthusiasts, data miners, and anyone curious about" Nintendo's history.
 The information could be used to enhance the accuracy of Nintendo console emulators or create clone systems that function identically to the original hardware.
 Such actions, however, would be illegal, and developers who commit them could face prosecution from Nintendo.
 For instance, the developers of Dolphin, a GameCube and Wii emulator, stated that using any of the leaked source code would lead to the Dolphin project's immediate shutdown.
 Nonetheless, the financial effects of the leak on Nintendo are expected to be minimal, as the leaked material is over a decade old.

 White and Sam Chandler of Shacknews suggested that the leaks would be important for video game preservation efforts.
-Some preservationists that have looked at the data commented on the meticulous nature that Nintendo used to save its past work, an effort that they wished other video game companies used similar methods as it would greatly assist preservation efforts.
-However, these preservationists raised moral and ethical questions if they could use the data from the 2020 leaks in a legal manner without knowing their source and legitimacy.
+Some preservationists that have looked at the data commented on the meticulousness with which Nintendo saved its past work, which they wished other video game companies would emulate, as it would greatly assist preservation efforts.
+However, these preservationists raised moral and ethical questions about whether they could use the data from the 2020 leaks in a legal manner without knowing their source and legitimacy.
 Andrew Webster of The Verge found this situation similar to the 2014 Sony Pictures hack, in which "all kinds of salacious internal details" about Sony Pictures were illegally released.

 During an annual shareholder meeting in June 2022, Nintendo was asked about the leaks as well as Chinese video game company iQue relating to rumours they had been a source for the information leaks.
 In response, Nintendo President Shuntaro Furukawa reassured that they were working with experts to deal with information leaks by stating they had "introduced information security management", as well as acknowledging the company would continue to advance into the Chinese market with help from Tencent.
 Following the meeting, Nintendo published a statement further addressing their security and further detailed information security management.